Average Weather in Milwaukee Wisconsin, United States

 The time of year with warmer water lasts for 2.5 months, from July 6 to September 23, with an average temperature above 64°F. The day of the year with the warmest water is August 13, with an average temperature of 71°F.

 The time of year with cooler water lasts for 5.4 months, from December 5 to May 18, with an average temperature below 43°F. The day of the year with the coolest water is February 28, with an average temperature of 36°F.

 To characterize how pleasant the weather is in Milwaukee throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Milwaukee for general outdoor tourist activities is from late June to mid September, with a peak score in the second week of August.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Milwaukee for general outdoor tourist activities is from late June to early September, with a peak score in the second week of August.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Milwaukee for hot-weather activities is from early July to mid August, with a peak score in the last week of July.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.

 Our cloud cover score is 10 for fully clear skies, falling linearly to 9 for mostly clear skies, and to 1 for fully overcast skies.